tediousjs/node-mssql/README.md

 **TIP**: You can also create Table variable from any recordset with `recordset.toTable()`.

 __Errors__
-- ENAME ('RequestError`) - Table name must be specified for bulk insert.
+- ENAME (`RequestError`) - Table name must be specified for bulk insert.
 - ETIMEOUT (`RequestError`) - Request timeout.
 - EREQUEST (`RequestError`) - *Message from SQL Server*
 - ECANCEL (`RequestError`) - Canceled.